Our Inspiration

 To me The Fog Warning celebrates the drama and passion of a life at sea.
 Our lone fisherman, his dory full of a halibut, looks towards his mother ship as a heavy fog quickly rolls in over Newfoundland’s Grand Banks.
 In a short while he could lose sight of his ride, and find himself stranded some four hundred miles from home.

-If you would like to learn more about Winslow Homer and The Fog Warning, enjoy the four minute video to the right.
+If you would like to learn more about Winslow Homer and The Fog Warning, enjoy the four minute video above.